 Because most of these tools are task-based: they're designed to execute one job, in one format, based on static rules.
 They don't understand goals.
 They don't collaborate.
 They don't evolve.
 And they certainly don't think.

-Marketers, on the other hand, are under pressure to:
+Meanwhile, marketers are under pressure to:

 - Launch more campaigns across more channels with fewer people